 Join us in celebrating global and regional marketers who have been truly making a difference in the last 12 months

-Vote now for one of the six marketers shortlisted below!
-The winner will be announced in January.
+Vote until January 31st for one of the six marketers shortlisted below!
+The winner will be announced in February.

-Vote now for one of the six marketers shortlisted below!
-The winner will be announced in January.
+Vote until January 31st for one of the six marketers shortlisted below!
+The winner will be announced in February.

 Cheryl has built the disruptive brand's marketing department from zero, working with an almost none-existent marketing budget.
 Initially, the marketing brief was primarily to help the company survive when Grab was just launched.